kadena-io/pact/docs/pact-reference.md

 ```

 Within a module declaration, bless a previous version of that module as identified by HASH.
-See [Dependency managment](#dependency-management) for a discussion of the blessing mechanism.
+See [Dependency management](#dependency-management) for a discussion of the blessing mechanism.

 ```lisp
 (module provider 'keyset